A Sinner in Mecca

 Parvez Sharma makes fearless, award-winning documentaries about faith, identity, and social justice.
 In A Sinner in Mecca, shot mostly with an iPhone, guerrilla-style, Sharma travels to Mecca to reveal a side of Islam that’s literally never been seen before—a powerful religion in urgent need of reformation from within.
 “We emerge from the film more enlightened,” writes The New York Times.

 Hailed as a “gifted filmmaker” (The Wall Street Journal), “frankly brave” (NPR), and “provocative” (San Francisco Chronicle), Parvez Sharma is an award-winning filmmaker and writer.
-His new film, A Sinner in Mecca, set in the beating heart of Islam in Saudi Arabia, has just been launched to a storm of publicity and rave reviews.
+His latest film, A Sinner in Mecca, set in the beating heart of Islam in Saudi Arabia, has just been launched to a storm of publicity and rave reviews.
 The New York Times calls it a “swirling, fascinating travelogue and a stirring celebration of devotion,” while The Hollywood Reporter calls it “a true act of courage and hope.”
-A book version of the film is set to be released next year.
+A book version of the film—titled A Sinner in Mecca: A Gay Muslim’s Hajj of Defiance—arrives this August.
+Religious scholar Reza Aslan calls it “a brilliant follow up to his films.”

 Sharma also directed and produced the international phenomenon A Jihad for Love, which premiered at the Toronto Film Festival and opened the prestigious Panorama Dokumente section of the Berlin International Film Festival.
 The winner of seven international awards, A Jihad for Love went on to screen for over eight million people in 51 nations.
 The documentary deals with the difficult themes of Islam and homosexuality in a post-September-11 world, challenging Islamic stereotypes that misrepresent much of the religion and its one billion followers.